 Sponsorship is truly life changing for the children and fulfilling for the sponsors too.

-Annual sponsorship of $360 a year (or $30 per month) provides basic essentials so the children can continue at school.
+Annual sponsorship of $480 a year (or $40 per month) provides basic essentials so the children can continue at school.
+You can also choose to sponsor a vocational education /university student at $60 per month.

 Male – Shaelae Lahu tribe